gateio/gateapi-php/docs/Api/FuturesApi.md

 $associate_array['settle'] = 'usdt'; // string | Settle currency.
 $associate_array['contract'] = 'BTC_USDT'; // string | Futures contract, return related data only if specified.
 $associate_array['limit'] = 100; // int | Maximum number of records to be returned in a single list.
+$associate_array['offset'] = 0; // int | List offset, starting from 0.
+$associate_array['from'] = 1547706332; // int | Start timestamp  Specify start time, time format is Unix timestamp.
+If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
+$associate_array['to'] = 1547706332; // int | Termination Timestamp  Specify the end time.
+If not specified, it defaults to the current time, and the time format is a Unix timestamp
 $associate_array['at'] = 0; // int | Specify a liquidation timestamp.

 try {